COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

    characters are presented as semicolon-delimited text strings.
-7. Semicolon-delimited text strings in loops are formatted as for Section 2.1, except that they are indented so that the first non-blank,non-prefix character of each line aligns with the first alphabetic character of the data-name header, that is, the first non-blank character appears in column `text indent` + `loop indent` + 2.
+7. Semicolon-delimited text strings in loops are formatted as for Section 2.1, except that they are indented so that the first non-blank, non-prefix character of each line aligns with the first alphabetic character of the data-name header, that is, the first non-blank character appears in column `text indent` + `loop indent` + 2.
 8. If the number of looped attributes `n` > 1, values in packets are